matrix-org/matrix-spec-proposals/proposals/3868-room-contribution.md

 ## Alternatives

 Historically, that sort of advertisement is either taken care of by adding the said URIs to the room topic or periodically sending an announcement in the channel.
+However room topic is public information when the room has `m.room.join_rules` other than `invite`.

 ## Security considerations